 Envirotreat has been commissioned by Speller Metcalfe (PC for West Mercia Police and Hereford & Worcester Fire Service), to undertake supplementary site investigation, remediation options appraisal, treatability trials, and remediation works in readiness for a new Fire & Police Combined Hub on a vacant Brownfield site adjoining the existing fire station.

 The development site had complex contamination issues, partly that the site was a former (pre WWII) landfill, previous site investigations had shown waste (spent oxides) from the former town gas works had been deposited there, together with a range of contamination, predominately heavy metals.
-However more importantly was the presence of PFAS chemicals in both the soils and groundwater (1,000ng/l based on an EQS of 0.65ng/l) on the site and existing fire station (part of which fell into the new development area).
+However more importantly was the presence of PFAS chemicals in both the soils and groundwater (1,000 ng/l compared to an EQS of 0.65 ng/l) on the site and existing fire station (part of which fell into the new development area).

 The PFAS remediation strategy placed in front of both Worcester Regulatory Services (on behalf of Worcestershire Council) and LQM (on behalf of West Mercia Police and Hereford & Worcester Fire Service) was approved.